Fort Wilderness Campfire Movie Information

 Children can roast marshmallows, hot dogs or just about anything around one of two campfires.
 Marshmallow roasting supplies are available for purchase at the Chuckwagon Snack Bar, along with other snacks, such as Smores Kit ($9.99), hot dogs, candy, nachos with cheese, popcorn, cotton candy, sodas, coffee and beer.
 Marshmallows cost $4.99/bag and a roasting stick runs $0.59 - each may be purchased with a snack credit for the Disney Dining plan.
 You can also bring along your own snacks or marshmallow roasting supplies.

-For July, Fort Wilderness has another great lineup of outdoor movies.
-You will find "Toy Story 3," "Frozen," "Tangled," "Cinderella" and other great Disney movies at this month's Fort Wilderness Campfire.
+For August, Fort Wilderness has another great lineup of outdoor movies.
+You will find "Toy Story 2," "Planes," "Brave," "Tangled," "Monsters University" and other great Disney movies at this month's Fort Wilderness Campfire.
 You can see the complete list of movies on the Fort Wilderness Activity Calendar.
 The campfire is lit at 7:30 pm, Sing-a-long starts at 8:00 pm, and the movie starts at 8:40 pm.
 Times will vary depending on the season.

 As always, double check the times with a cast member when you get to WDW.
 In the event of bad weather, a "Porch Jam" sing-a-long is "usually" held on the porch of the Meadow Trading Post if the movie is cancelled.
 Consult our weather page for additional info.